Measuring Epistemic Humility in Multimodal Large Language Models: HumbleBench

 \keypoint{Data Source} We choose the Panoptic Scene Graph (PSG) dataset~\cite{yang2022panoptic} as the data source because of its high-quality annotations.
 Specifically, PSG contains pixel-level panoptic segmentation masks for objects and their relationships, offering significantly higher precision and finer granularity compared to conventional bounding box-based scene graph datasets.
 Moreover, PSG contains over 40,000 images with an average of 11.04 objects, 5.65 relations, and multiple captions per image.
 To build HumbleBench, we use a randomly sampled subset of 4,500 images from PSG as the starting point.

 \keypoint{Information Extraction} PSG provides labels of objects and relations but lacks explicit labels of attributes, such as colors and shapes.
-To obtain attribute labels, we first use the segmentation masks to crop objects within each image and pass these cropped images to InstructBLIP~\cite{dai2023instructblip} using the following prompt: ``\textit{This is a $\langle$object$\rangle$, describe it briefly please}''.
+To obtain candidate attribute cues, we first use the segmentation masks to crop objects within each image and pass these cropped images to InstructBLIP~\cite{dai2023instructblip} using the following prompt: ``\textit{This is a $\langle$object$\rangle$, describe it briefly please}''.
 The placeholder $\langle$object$\rangle$ is replaced with a specific object name.
-The generated descriptions are used as attribute labels.
+The generated descriptions are used as candidate attribute cues for question generation.

+It is important to note that the InstructBLIP-generated descriptions were used only as intermediate candidate attribute cues rather than final ground-truth labels.
+During manual filtering, annotators verified every generated question and answer against the original image.
+Attribute questions whose answers could not be visually confirmed, or whose correctness relied only on the InstructBLIP description rather than the image, were corrected or removed.

-\keypoint{Question Generation} Once the labels of objects, relations, and attributes are obtained, we proceed to question generation.
-Specifically, we prompt GPT-4-Turbo to generate 10 multiple-choice questions per image using the label information as context.
+\keypoint{Question Generation} Once the object and relation labels and candidate attribute cues are collected, we proceed to question generation.
+Specifically, we prompt GPT-4-Turbo to generate 10 multiple-choice questions per image using this information as context.
 This automated process yields an initial dataset of approximately 42,000 questions.
 Each question has five options with only one correct answer.
 A key design of our prompting strategy is to ensure that the incorrect options are highly plausible, thereby making evaluation more challenging.
 Please refer to Appendix~\ref{appendix} for more details about the prompt fed to GPT-4-Turbo.

-\keypoint{Manual Filtering} To ensure high-quality data, we implement a rigorous yet efficient manual filtering process to address potential errors in outputs from InstructBLIP and GPT-4-Turbo.
-First, annotators assess whether each question and its options are clear, well-constructed, and logically sound.
-Any that fail to meet these criteria are discarded.
-For questions that pass the initial screening, we verify the correctness of the provided answers.
-If the answer is accurate, the question is retained.
-If not, we either correct the answer by selecting a valid alternative option (when available) or remove the question completely.
-As shown in Table~\ref{tab:filtering-summary}, this process results in modifications to 10.82\% of candidate questions and the removal of 45.44\%.
-More details about the construction pipeline can be found in Appendix~\ref{appendix}.
+\keypoint{Manual Filtering} To ensure high-quality data, we implement a rigorous yet efficient manual filtering process to address potential errors introduced by both InstructBLIP and GPT-4-Turbo.
+In particular, since InstructBLIP-generated attribute descriptions may contain hallucinations, omissions, or visually uncertain details, we do not directly accept them as ground truth.
+Instead, all generated questions and answers are manually verified against the original image.